Mrz-creator/hassio-ihost-addon-z/hassio-ihost-silabs-multiprotocol/README.md

 This project includes modified portions of code originally from a project licensed under the Apache License, Version 2.0:

-- Files located in `hassio-ihost-silabs-multiprotocol` were derived from the Silicon Labs Multiprotocol Add-on (https://github.com/home-assistant/addons/tree/master/silabs-multiprotocol).
+- `Silicon Labs Multiprotocol(Modified)` were derived from the Silicon Labs Multiprotocol Add-on (https://github.com/home-assistant/addons/tree/master/silabs-multiprotocol).
-- These files have been modified to support Simplicity SDK 2024.12.01 and include other integration changes.
+- `Silicon Labs Multiprotocol(Modified)` have been modified to support Simplicity SDK 2024.12.01 and include other integration changes.

 Use of the code in that folder is subject to the terms of the Apache License 2.0.